joshuapark2/FullStack_CRUD_LifeCycle/README.md

-# 🧑‍💻 Joshua Park — Associate Software Engineer (UX) Demo
+# 🧑‍💻 Joshua Park — Forward Deployed Software Engineer Demo

 Welcome!
 This is a full-stack demo application submitted for the **Associate Software Engineer, UX Engineering** role.
 This application is a MERN Stack app with the purpose of guiding banking employees through the lifecycle of onboarding a client.